Widerøe Flight 839: Accident

 The aircraft taxied to runway 25.
 During the departure briefing, the captain decided not to follow the company's standard procedure and have a climb at 320° instead of 280°.
 Maximum measured wind had been recorded at 57 kn while the aircraft had been parked.
 The aircraft asked for clearance at 14:42:10; this was granted, and the air control informed that the wind at the west end was between 210° and 290°, varying from 18 to 34 kn.
 The eastern wind was not communicated to the aircraft, but was 270°, varying from 20 to 40 kn.
 The take-off started at 14:42:43 and the aircraft was airborne after having passed half the runway.
 Witnesses described that the aircraft after take-off climbed quickly, but then started falling, and then climbed quickly again.
 It then entered clouds west of the airport.
 During climb, the captain wanted to keep the flaps at 10°, contradictory to standard procedure that involved decreasing the flaps.
 At 14:43:09, a rattling sound was registered on the cockpit voice recorder (CVR).
 Thirty-five seconds later, sounds from unsynchronized propellers were registered.
-The co-pilot indicates that the flight was in difficulty.
+The first officer indicated that the flight was in difficulty.
 Eight seconds later, at 14:43:52, the CVR stopped recording.
 At 14:43:54, the control tower at Værøy registered a distress signal, that lasted four seconds, followed by a loud bang.
 The aircraft was then repeatedly called by radio.
 At 14:50, Bodø Air Traffic Control Center was contacted.

-The Joint Rescue Coordination Centre of Northern Norway in Bodø dispatched two helicopters and two ships, but one helicopter and one ship had to return due to the bad weather that soon had increased to a hurricane.
+The Joint Rescue Coordination Centre of Northern Norway in Bodø dispatched two helicopters and two ships, but one helicopter and one ship had to return due to bad weather.
 At 16:45, parts of the aircraft were found 3.5 nmi northwest of Værøy Airport.
 After the weather improved, one rescue ship, four fishing vessels and one Westland Sea King were used to find the wreck.
 On 13 April, twelve ships and two helicopters were being used, and several parts from the wreck were found.
 This allowed the search crew to use divers to search for the wreck.
 The aircraft was found on 15 April, 2300 m from the airport.
 Eighty percent of the wreck was found within an area of 300 by 400 m and at about 10 m depth.

-The deceased were Captain Idar Nils Persen (40), Co-pilot Arnt Vidar Grønneflåta (31), and passengers Stig Myrvoll (25), Frank Bakkeli (27) and Runa Dagny Søraa (23).
-All passengers died immediately upon impact, but the Captain's body was never found.
+All passengers died immediately upon impact, but the captain's body was never found.